rajdeepiitkgp/JsonCrypt-RSA/README.md

 ```
 And this will be transmitted over HTTP, which will be Decrypted at Receiver using **JsonCrypt-RSA** or its equivalent with a RSA Private Key

->No Matter the Size or Depth of the JSON Payload, The Encrpted Payload will always have Exactly One Key and Exactly One Value
+>No Matter the Size or Depth of the JSON Payload, The Encrypted Payload will always have Exactly One Key and Exactly One Value

 ## Installing
 ```shell